-Yesterday we visited the White Peak Alpaca Farm in Mobberley.
-There were no reviews online and when I went to leave one today; there was nowhere to write a review (edit: I later found the Google+ page, so perhaps it just doesn’t show on all devices).
+Yesterday we visited the White Peak Alpaca Farm in Mobberley, Cheshire.
+There were no reviews online and when I went to leave one today; there was nowhere to write a review (edit: I later found their Google page, so perhaps it just doesn’t show on all devices).

 The front page of Google for White Peak Alpaca Farm in Mobberley has some useful information about the farm, but there is also news of a land dispute.
 Therefore I thought I would write a White Peak Alpaca Farm review, in case the land dispute and lack of reviews was putting people off visiting.